2023 Scottish National Party leadership election: Hustings

+During hustings at Glenrothes, Forbes proposed a sovereign wealth fund to invest in renewable energy while Yousaf said that he would require a 10% state share of ownership in future renewable schemes.

 A Survation poll released on 12 March suggested that the percentage of those who intended to vote SNP at the next general election had fallen to its lowest level in five years, while support for independence had dropped to its lowest level since the autumn of 2018.
 Prominent pollster John Curtice said the results "strongly suggest" the aggressive attacks by Forbes and Yousaf on each other in the debates had "so far has proven unattractive to voters".

-Resignation of party officials
+During the hustings on Times Radio on 21 March, Yousaf said that he supported children being taught about gender identity in schools and that there were times that parents should not be informed, citing discussions with a young trans Muslim who told him that his life would have been more difficult if his parents had known he was transitioning.
+Forbes said that parents should always be involved in decision-making and disputed the language of sex assignment.

+Row about membership numbers

 The SNP had originally refused to reveal the number of party members eligible to vote after all three candidates and several SNP parliamentarians called for the number to be published.
 On 16 March, the party's national executive committee agreed to publish the figure, which was 72,186 as of 15 February.
 This was down from 104,000 members in 2021.

-There had been prior media reports that the party's membership had dropped around 30,000.
+There had been prior media reports that the party's membership had dropped by around 30,000.
 Murray Foote, the SNP’s media chief, had described these reports as "inaccurate" and "drivel".
 In response to the confirmation of the numbers, he said he had been "acting in good faith" with earlier comments, but resigned his position on 17 March.
-This then led to the SNP's national executive committee giving Peter Murrell, the party's chief executive (and Nicola Sturgeon's husband) an ultimatum as he was blamed for Foote having been misinformed.
+This then led to the SNP's national executive committee giving Peter Murrell, the party's chief executive (and Nicola Sturgeon's husband), an ultimatum as he was blamed for Foote having been misinformed.
 This led to Murrell's resignation on 18 March.